selikhovleonid/nadir/README.md

 The controller is an instance of a class inherited from the `\nadir\core\AbstractWebController` or the `\nadir\core\AbstractCliController` abstract superclasses.
-When called, the controller performs some action, which usually refers to the model for the purpose of obtaining data, their further conversion and transfer to the view.
+When called, the controller performs some action, which usually refers to the model for the purpose of obtaining data, their further conversion and pass to the view.

 ### Controller and view